-Students typically pay thousands of dollars in tuition alone each semester.
+Students typically pay thousands of dollars in tuition alone each semester, often through student loans with accruing interest.
 On top of higher college costs, the average cost of textbooks has risen about four times faster than inflation over the last 10 years.

 A semester’s worth of textbooks costs $1,200 on average, so a reported 65% of students skip buying books, both in print and electronic form.